jacobmarks/jacobmarks.github.io/_pages/about.md

 Hobbies
 ======
 * ✍️ Writing about philosophy, science, and machine learning.
+* 📖 Reading.
+Science fiction, general interest, and the classics.
 * 🏃 Climbing, hiking, running, and walking.
 * 🏀 Basketball.
 Ball is life.
 * 🎨 Origami